1930s | 1940s | 1950s | 1960s | 1970s | 1980s | 1990s | 2000s | 2010s

 Dr. Leslie M. Zatz GM’59, Palo Alto, CA, professor emeritus of radiology at Stanford University; Feb.
 21. He served in the US Air Force.

 David C. Auten C’60 L’63, Philadelphia, a retired lawyer and University of Pennsylvania Trustee; May 9.
 He served on Penn’s board of trustees from 1977 to 1988, as a member of the board for UPHS (now Penn Medicine), as an overseer of the School of Arts and Sciences, president of the General Alumni Society, chair of Annual Giving, and president of the Interfraternity Alumni Council.
 In 1977, he received honorary membership in the Friars Senior Society.
 He also received the Penn Alumni Award of Merit in 1981 and the Hospital Hero Award of Penn Presbyterian Medical Center in 2011.
 He spent 50 years in the legal field, including serving as the managing partner of the Philadelphia office of Reed Smith LLP for 16 years, focusing on real estate, banking, healthcare, and international law.
-As a student at Penn, he was a member of Theta Xi fraternity, Mask & Wig, Phi Beta Kappa honor society, and the Law Review.
+As a student at Penn, he was a member of Theta Xi fraternity, Mask & Wig, and the Law Review.
 His daughters are Anne C. Auten C’92 and Meredith Auten C’96 L’99.
 His brother is Donald R. Auten C’68 L’71, who is married to Dr. Judith W. Auten M’66.

 Ross L. Campbell C’60, Ambler, PA, retired senior vice president at Janney Montgomery Scott, a financial services company; March 24.
 He served in the US Army.

 Dr. Peter B. Gregory D’60, Morris, NY, a retired dentist; March 12.
 He also worked as a banker and was a partner at an antiques store.